Announcing the 2022 SEF Research Grant Program Call for Proposals

-SEF has awarded over $125,000 in research grants and awards since the program began in 2011 through a partnership with Neil Rackham, well-known author of “SPIN Selling” partnered with SEF to provide $5,000 grants.
+SEF has awarded over $140,000 in research grants and awards.
+Our research grant program began in 2011 when Neil Rackham, well-known author of “SPIN Selling” partnered with SEF to provide $5,000 grants.
 Today SEF continues to provide research grants to individuals and doctoral candidates.
 Read our news release.

 The Importance of Sales Research into Business Issues

 Sales specific research is needed to bridge the gap between academia and industry.
 Sales managers need easy access to published research where they can find best practices and solid methodology for dealing with their daily challenges.

 Our commitment to Sales research is supported in part by the SEF Research Grant Program.
 SEF posts calls for papers from conferences and special journal publications.
 Please connect with us via our Questions and Suggestions feature below if you’re unable to find a link or paper.